Sometimes, basic English conversations are the most complicated ones.

 Each sentence is repeated twice to give you time to listen and understand.
 It also provides subtitles so you can read along.

 You may also need to practice English in order to get a job.
 Learn English with Emma gives great advice for all things related to the job search.
 She will help you understand common English questions you will hear in an interview, and she uses easy-to-understand but detailed language to help you through the process of finding a job.

-These are some of the most common conversations you will find in daily life.
-Practice these phrases and vocabulary words so that you can carry English into your daily life, and be sure to incorporate English learning into your life through music, movies and other fun English activities.
+Practice these phrases and vocabulary words so that you can carry English into your daily life and speak like a native.
+Make sure to incorporate English learning into your life every day through music, movies and other fun English activities.

 Even 10 minutes of daily practice will help you improve your conversational skills!